KolyaNaichuk/RenderSDK/README.md

 - uploading data to the GPU and handling resource transitions
 - command lists execution synchronization.

-<b>Dynamic Global Illumination</b>.
+<b>Dynamic Global Illumination</b>

 I started this sample to play around with global illumnation using voxel representation of the scene to compute indirect lighting.
-Here comes a short overview of its render frame.
+Here comes a short overview of what it does.

-As a prerequisite, vertex and index data for all meshes should be merged into one vertex and index buffers correspondingly.

 1.The render frame starts with detecting visible meshes from camera using compute shader.
 Each spawned thread tests mesh AABB against camera frustum.
 As a result of the pass, we populate two buffers: the first one containing number of visible meshes and the second one - visible mesh IDs.